 Designed for prospective first-time overnight campers, this is an opportunity to enjoy Camp Kaleidoscope and try Camp Kingswood, JCC Greater Boston’s overnight camp located in Southern Maine.
 Register for at least two weeks each at Kaleidoscope and Kingswood for a combined special rate!

 Campers in grades 9-11 gain leadership skills by assisting Kaleidoscope’s experienced counselors and specialists.
 CITs spend half the day participating in electives (for example, the Upper Camp musical, arts classes, sports and swimming) and the other half assisting with campers and activities.
 In addition, they participate in special outings and workshops, lead the camp in tzedakah (helping others) projects, and plan and help with all-camp events.

 CITs go through an application process and pay a reduced tuition rate.
 They must attend camp for a minimum of four weeks.

 Ninth and Tenth Week of Camp

-For families needing coverage between the end of camp and beginning of school, visit JCC Specialty Camps where boys and girls ages 5-12 can take part in Showstopper Theatre Camp, Tennis, Swim and more!
+For families needing coverage between the end of camp and beginning of school, visit Camp Thrive where boys and girls ages 5-12 can take part in Showstopper Theatre Camp, Tennis, Swim and more!